icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provides one free instance that never sleeps and a free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups for Elixir/Phoenix apps.
   * [Glitch](https://glitch.com/) — Free public hosting with code sharing and real-time collaboration features.
 The free plan has a 1000-hours/month limit.
   * [Lade](https://www.lade.io/) - Lade is a cloud platform built for developers.
 The free tier includes three services, which can be either apps or databases.
 Each service includes 128 MB RAM and 1 GB storage.
+  * [leapcell](https://leapcell.io/) - Leapcell is a reliable distributed applications platform, providing everything you need to seamlessly support your rapid growth.
+The free plan includes 100k service invocations, 10k async tasks and 100k Redis commands.
   * [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow based on any trigger.
 Workflows are code you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.
   * [pythonanywhere.com](https://www.pythonanywhere.com/) — Cloud Python app hosting.
 Beginner account is free, 1 Python web application at your-username.pythonanywhere.com domain, 512 MB private file storage, one MySQL database
   * [ampt.dev](https://getampt.com/) - Ampt lets teams build, deploy, and scale JavaScript apps on AWS without complicated configs or managing infrastructure.
 Free Preview plan includes 500 invocations hourly, 2,500 invocations daily and 50,000 invocations monthly.
 Custom domains are allowed only in the paid plans.